Inventory is the collection of goods a company has in its stock. This includes raw materials, unfinished goods, and goods that are ready to be sold.

 For example, some companies would likely have a higher inventory before a certain holiday period and lower inventory levels after the holiday.

-Average inventory is usually calculated by adding the inventory at the start and inventory at the end of a given period of time and dividing this by two.
+Average inventory is usually calculated by adding the inventory at the start and inventory at the end of a given period and dividing this by two.

 The cost of goods sold is the production cost of goods and services that the company produces.
 It can include the cost of raw materials and labor costs required for making the goods.
 Other factory overheads can also be included.
 The cost of goods is reported on the income statement.